textileio/ipfs-camp-2019/workshop/main.md

 ```

 note:
+  - Ok, so like the real game of tag, our game needs rules, otherwise, its really just a bunch of people running around tapping each other... which is weird.
-  - Let's go through one more thread use case that demonstrates how to create a custom DAG schema.
+  - So let's go through one more thread use case that demonstrates how to create a custom DAG schema.
 We'll make use of a custom JSON schema for tracking JSON documents.
+In this case, our documents will be used to encode 'tag' events.
-  - Make a file called `tag.json`, with the following content (or use the existing one in the repo you clone earlier).
+  - To start, make a file called `tag.json`, with the following content (or use the existing one in the repo you clone earlier).
   - Notice the special 'json_schema' key.
 This is where you can specify the custom JSON-based schema that your thread updates must satisfy.
 The really cool thing here is that Textile threads support json-schema.org schemas out of the box.
 So you can specify pretty complicated workflows and required properties, ensuring your app behaves exactly the way you're expecting it to.
 Validation in done client side, so there's no required intermediate server at any point along the way.
   - In this case, we have one required property, event, just to show you some features of json-schema.org.
 I highly recommend you check it out for more details.